wangminllw/comparisons-of-the-original-Loss-and-CETA/README.md

 Thank you for your reminder.
 Indeed, we should include some example comparisons of the original Loss and CETA in our manuscript to better visually demonstrate the effectiveness of our method.
-This is the example comparisons of the original loss and CETA.
+This is the reliability diagram of CETA and the reliability diagram please refer to the figure1 in our paper.